You use the Docker CLI to pull images from Oracle Cloud Infrastructure Registry.

 ocir.iois the Oracle Cloud Infrastructure Registry name.

-<tenancy-name>is the name of the tenancy that owns the repository from which you want to pull the image (for example,
+<tenancy-namespace>is the auto-generated namespace string of the tenancy that owns the repository from which you want to pull the image.
+For example, the namespace of the acme-dev tenancy might be

 acme-dev).
-Note that your user must have access to the tenancy.
+Note also that your user must have access to the tenancy.

 <repo-name>(optional) is the name of a repository from which you want to pull the image (for example,